only search Harmonie II |

 While staying with Alison and Derek we travelled into Sydney by train and did all the tourist things like round the Rocks, Darling Harbour, Manly Ferry, the Opera House etc., but we won't bore you with the photos 'cos we didn't take any.

 Our last night in Sydney was spent in a crappy Hotel called the Sydney Airport International.
-Don't ever stay there or if you do prepare for the worst.
+It seems to have closed since which is not surprising.
 How they ever rated 3 stars I will never know.
 The meal was so bad we couldn't eat it and they refused to refund the cost.
 We caught a cab into Surrey Hills where a decent meal cost us £60 and the cab fare £40.
 Goodbye Oz.
 New Zealand won the tourist stakes hands down!
 Brazil here we come.